astorm/pestle/docs/magento2-composer.md

 The `dev-master` is required to ensure composer finds your package irrespective of its version and your project's stability settings.
 You don't _need_ to use it, but if you don't you'll need to manage your module's version numbers.

-**Important:** This symlink is the reason we need our path repostiroy to be under the Magento root.
+**Important:** This symlink is the reason we need our path repository to be under the Magento root.
 Magento gets very confused if you try to symlink certain module folders outside of your project root.
 You will also want to make sure that

     //...